South East Wood Fuels Ltd

 See the attached for generic dimensions for our delivery vehicles.
 DeliveryVehicleDimensionsC.pdf

 For wood pellet deliveries we use modern specialist vehicles designed to deliver bulk pellets with minimal degradation, low noise and dust extraction.
-There are two types of vehicle carrying between 14 -18 tonnes.

-Is there enough wood fuel?
+Is there enough wood fuel for UK wood heating systems?

 Isn’t cutting down trees bad?

 Bringing woodlands back into sustainable management offers many benefits in addition to opening up a significant renewable wood fuel resource.
-This includes encouraging the growth of more woodlands, generating income and jobs for hard hit rural economies and creating localised energy security.
+This includes encouraging the growth of more woodlands, generating income and jobs for hard hit rural economies, and creating localised energy security.

 Call us at SEWF